K-means Algorithm over Compressed Binary Data: Simulation Results

 \subsection{K-means algorithm and rate evaluation}

-In addition to analyzing the performance of the K-means algorithm in the compressed domain, we also want to compare the coding rate $r$ needed to perform K-means to the rate that would be needed to reconstruct all the sensors measurements.
-From~\cite{slepian73IT}, the minimum coding rate (per symbol normalized by the number of sources $J$) the fusion center should receive to reconstruct all the $\mathbf{x}_j$ is given by $R_d = \frac{1}{J} H(X_1,\cdots, X_J)$, where $H(X_1,\cdots, X_J)$ is the joint entropy of the sources $(X_1,\cdots,X_J)$.
-Since no closed-form expression of $R_d$ exist, we evaluate the rate $R_d$ from Monte-Carlo simulations.

-We run over $Nt=10000$ simulations the K-means algorithm in the compressed domain initialized with the K-means++ procedure and $L=10$ iterations.
-In order to evaluate the performance of the algorithm, we measure the error probability of the cluster assignments decided by the algorithm in the compressed domain with respect to the correct clusters in the original domain.
-Figure~\ref{fig:allfigs}(c) represents the error probabilities with respect to $p$ obtained for the two considered codes.
-As expected, the error probability is increasing with $p$ and is decreasing with the coding rate $r$.
+In this section, we evaluate the performance of the K-means algorithm in the compressed domain.
+Here, we set $N=1000$.
+We consider a first code of rate $r=1/4$ with $M=250$ and $d_c=8$, and a second code of rate $r=1/2$, with $M=500$ and $d_c=4$.
+We run over $Nt=10000$ simulations the K-means algorithm in the compressed domain initialized with $L=10$ iterations.
+For each simulation, the K-means algorithm is repeated $100$ times over the same data in order to avoid initialization issues.
+Figure~\ref{fig:perf} represents the error probability of the cluster assignments decided by the algorithm in the compressed domain with respect to the correct clusters in the original domain.
+The error probability is decreasing with $r$ and is increasing with $p$, which is expected since the value of $p$ represents the noise level in the measurement vectors compared to the centroids.

-We then compare the rate needed to perform K-means over compressed data to the rate needed to reconstruct all the sensors measurements.
-For $p_c=0.1$ and $p=0.1$, we get $R_d=0.68$ bits/symbol, and, for $p_c = 0.05$ and $p=0.1$, we obtain $R_d = 0.43$ bits/symbol.
-The results of Figure~\ref{fig:allfigs}(c) show that for $p_c=0.1$ and $p=0.1$, the code of rate $r=1/2 < 0.68$ enables to perform K-means with an error probability lower than $10^{-6}$.
+The above results show that the rate $r$ has to be chosen carefully with respect to the value of $p$ in order to guarantee the efficiency of the clustering in the compressed domain.
+It can be shown from the value of $R_d$ that the rate needed to reconstruct all the measurement vectors also increases with $p$.
+This is why we now compare the rate needed to perform K-means over compressed data to the rate needed to reconstruct all the sensors measurements.
+For $p_c=0.1$ and $p=0.1$, we get $R_d=0.68$ bits/symbol, and, for $p_c = 0.1$ and $p=0.05$, we obtain $R_d = 0.43$ bits/symbol.
+The results of Figure~\ref{fig:perf} show that for $p_c=0.1$ and $p=0.1$, the code of rate $r=1/2 < 0.68$ enables to perform K-means with an error probability lower than $10^{-6}$.
 For $p_c=0.1$ and $p=0.05$, the code of rate $r=1/4 < 0.43$ also enables to perform K-means with a low error probability $P_e=10^{-5}$.
-This shows that the rate needed to perform K-means is lower than the rate needed to reconstruct all the sensors measurements, which justifies the use of the method presented in the paper.
+This shows that the rate needed to perform K-means is lower than the rate needed to reconstruct all the sensors measurements, which justifies the approach presented in the paper.